Aveline-art/Aveline-art/README.md

 **freelance-giggles** [Repo](https://github.com/Aveline-art/freelance-giggles)

 Inspired by Jira Align, freelance-giggles is an issue consolidation tool that allows internal organization developers to work on issues for other teams under a freelance capacity.
-It works by compiling issues with specific labels from a list of repositories and arranges them into a single .md file.
-When internal developers view this list, they can search for issues they would like to work on from another team.
-This helps developers explore other projects and have greater control over their career.
-Currently it works exclusively with HackForLA's labeling system, but future iterations will add customization so others may use this as well.
+I completed the MVP over two days as a way to practice using Typescript and the Jest testing library.
+This project is made with the hopes of increasing collaboration between teams and directing developer to teams that needs the most help.

+*Stack*
+- GitHub Actions
+- Typescript
+- Jest

 ## Get in Touch